How to Make a Fake Cake

 Any sponge and any brown paint will do, but I think a light-medium shade is better than a really dark one.
 Think about the color of baked cakes when you remove them from the pan...the sponge turns a nice golden brown on the outside.
 That is your goal.
 I mixed the two colors above together.

-Once the paint has dried, you can either hot glue the styrofoam round layers or use your spackling compound to ice the layers together.
+Once the paint has dried, you can either hot glue the styrofoam round layers together or use your spackling compound to ice the layers together.

-To get a fluffy look, use short strokes to help lift the frosting"
+To get a fluffy look, use short strokes to help lift the frosting.

 It's a little challenging to finish the sides, while still holding it.
 If you have a lazy susan that you can spin, that would probably help a lot!
 I don't own one, so we just took it slow.

-It was fun to style my cakes!
 I used a vintage gold cake stand for the naked cake.
 I found this cake stand at the thrift store several years ago and love the patina!
 It adds an elegant look!

 bringing beauty to the ordinary,